-New legislation sponsored by the government, known as a government bill, originates in government ministries.
-New legislation can also originate from a bill sponsored by a member of the legislature, known as a members bill, or from an initiative by private parties, known as a …Read More
+New legislation sponsored by the government, known as government bills, originates in government ministries.
+New legislation can also originate from bills sponsored by a member of the legislature, known as members bills, or from initiatives by private parties, known as private bills.
+This discussion is …Read More

 Traditionally, a general revision of the BC statutes has taken place every 15 to 20 years.
 The last general revision occurred in 1996.

 The mandate of the revision committee, and the effect of the revision, is set out in the Statute Revision Act, RSBC 1996, c 440. …Read More

 Subordinate legislation includes regulations, orders, directives, bylaws, and proclamations.